 The University Council guides the university, takes on responsibility for strategic considerations and decides on plans for structure and development at the university.
 It also proposes measures that serve to enhance the university’s profile and further develop the university’s performance and competitive capacities.
 The University Council also supervises the management of the Rectorate.Responsibilities, meeting dates and further information

-Ute Frevert teaches Modern History in Berlin, Konstanz and Bielefeld.
+Ute Frevert has taught Modern History in Berlin, Konstanz and Bielefeld.
 She was professor at Yale University from 2003 to 2007.
-Since January 2008, she is director at the Berlin Max Planck Institute for Human Development where she leads the research area “Geschichte der Gefühle” (history of feelings).
+Since January 2008, she has been director at the Berlin Max Planck Institute for Human Development where she leads the research area “Geschichte der Gefühle” (history of feelings).

 Her core research areas: “Geschichte der Gefühle” (history of feelings), modern social and cultural history, gender history and modern history of politics.
 She was awarded the Leibniz Prize of the German Research Foundation (DFG) in 1998.